Many women wait until they get pregnant for the first time or start having health issues before seeing a doctor on a regular basis.

 Use sun protection

-Protect your skin and your eyes from damaging effects of sun exposure, she advised.
+Protect your skin and your eyes from the damaging effects of sun exposure, she advised.

 “Absolutely avoid tanning beds, a major cause of melanoma in youth,” she said.